 Pay for postage

 Of course, you’ll need to pay for the postage.
-No problem, simply print and pay for postage labels online with USPS’ Click-N-Ship.
-Most domestic Priority Mail shipments already qualify for FREE insurance — up to $500.
+No problem.
+Simply print and pay for postage labels online with USPS’ Click-N-Ship.
+Most domestic Priority Mail shipments already qualify for FREE insurance up to $500.
 (However, you can purchase additional insurance.)
-Plus, if you need a Return Receipt for proof of delivery or Signature Confirmation, you can pay for those extra services, too — all options, when you create the shipping label.
+Plus, if you need a return receipt for proof of delivery or a signature confirmation, you can pay for those extra services when you create the shipping label.

 Finally, arrange for FREE package pick-up online for most packages, all right from your home.
 The service saves time and prevents you from ever having to go the post office again.